Paultree/personal-website-react/README.md

 - Pick one style of naming convention. - []
 - Make it responsive. - []
 - Pictures of languages used. - []

+31/12/2022

+- Implemented a HomePage which will consist of a small introductory header and an array of programming language icons.
+- Will need to implement a solution where hovering on an icon will render the name of the language on the screen somewhere...